Shad47486/Cyber-Sec-Tool-Concepts-Framworks/OS/Basic_Linux/linuxCommands.md

         - -R means recursivly

 - ps
+  - Viewing different processes occuring
+    - To see process run by other users & those that don't run from a session:
+      - ps aux

-- kill
+- kill [process ID/#]
+  - Kills processes
+    - Signals that we can send to a procdess when it is killed:
+      - SIGTERM
+        - Kills the process, BUT allows it to do some cleanup tasks beforehand
+      - SIGKILL
+        - Kill the process - DOESNT DO ANY CLEANUP AFTER THE FACT
+      - SIGSTOP
+        - Stops/Suspends a process

 - file [file]
   - Gives minor information about file

 - strings [filename/path]
   - Lists down the strings present in a file

-- ssh user@ip
-  - Allows us to remotely execute commands on another device remotely.
-    - Any data sent between the devices is encyrpoted when it is sent over a network such as the internet

 - histroy
   - Provides history of commands ran